Quramy/eslint-plugin-tutorial/guide/10_your_first_rule/README.md

 Time:        1.506s, estimated 2s
 ```

-The test code tests 2 assertions:
+This code tests 2 assertions:

 1. If given a valid source code, your rule says nothing
 1. If given an invalid source code, your rules reports an error message(:crying_cat_face:)